Atoms meet symbols: Some new -valued geometric invariants for smooth projective varieties in dimensions two and three

 \section{Some new $\mathbb Z$-valued geometric invariants for smooth projective varieties in dimensions two and three}

 In the theory of symbols, one treats connected components $F_\alpha$ of the locus of fixed points just as birational types.
 It is natural to try to exploit further data, like actual isomorphism classes of $F_\alpha$, together with the various weight components of the normal bundle.
-We discovered that such finer invariants do indeed exist, for $\Z/2$-actions in dimension two and three, and for $\Z/3$-action in dimension three.
-Surprisingly, these invariants take constant values in all cases with \textit{rational} $X$ we can think of: \begin{itemize} \item invariant $I$ for $\Z/2$-actions in $\dim=2$ (see Section \ref{sec:dimension-2}) takes value $4$, \item invariant $J$ for $\Z/3$-actions in $\dim=3$ (see Section \ref{sec:dimension-3}) takes value $6$, \item invariant $K$ for $\Z/2$-actions in $\dim=3$ (see Section \ref{sec:dimension-3-2}) takes value $8$. \end{itemize}
+As a proof of concept, we show that such finer invariants do indeed exist, for $\Z/2$-actions in dimension two and three, and for $\Z/3$-action in dimension three.
+Surprisingly, they take constant values in all cases with \textit{rational} $X$ we can think of: \begin{itemize} \item invariant $I$ for $\Z/2$-actions in $\dim=2$ (see Section \ref{sec:dimension-2}) takes value $4$, \item invariant $J$ for $\Z/3$-actions in $\dim=3$ (see Section \ref{sec:dimension-3}) takes value $6$, \item invariant $K$ for $\Z/2$-actions in $\dim=3$ (see Section \ref{sec:dimension-3-2}) takes value $8$. \end{itemize}

 \

 As a warm-up, we start with the two-dimensional case: